CrommVardek/polk-auction-core/README.md

 ## Usage

-Once everything is running fine, you can access the API using the following url : http://127.0.100.1:8080 (if running locally or on docker - can be changed in the application configuration or using an environment variable)
+Once everything is running fine, you can access the API using the following url : http://127.0.100.1:8080 (if running locally or on docker - can be changed in the application configuration or using an environment variable).
+Refer to the documentation for the available endpoints.

 ### Documentation